depau/shcrt/README.md

 - Parse SSH sessions and generate a OpenSSH command line
 - Run SSH or an SFTP client such as FileZilla
 - Password is automatically copied to clipboard if found
+- Works with WSL1 and WSL2 - session files are read from the Windows SecureCRT installation

 ## How to use